 The Heat’s bold gamble with Spoestra

-Despite the skepticism surrounding his hire, Spoelstra has gone on to become one of the best ever to do it.
-He reached four straight Finals as the leader of the Heatles.
+Despite the scepticism surrounding his hire, Spoelstra has gone on to become one of the best to do it.
+He reached four straight finals as the leader of the Heatles.
 He later reinforced his rep by taking two undermanned Heat squads to the Finals.
-Even though the Big 3 had been long gone.
+Even though the Big 3 had long been gone.

 Along with Riley, the NBA named Spoelstra one of the “15 Greatest Coaches in NBA History” in 2022.
-Wade’s genuine reaction when he found that out was nothing but love.
+Wade’s genuine reaction when he found out about that, was nothing but love.

-“Yeah, I’m smiling,” he said from the set of the NBA on TNT pregame show when he heard the news.
+“Yeah, I’m smiling,” Wade said on the NBA on TNT pregame show when he heard the news.

 The NBA often draws criticism for recycling the same coaches, but other teams have found success following Miami’s model.
 Last year, the Celtics won the title with Joe Mazzulla, whom they hired as an unknown in 2023.
 Thunder GM Sam Presti gave OKC’s Mark Daigneault room to grow.
 Now he has the team one game away from a ring.